mattcordeiro/CSC212-Review-Project/README.md

 ## Planning
 ```
-User runs program to imput a library of graded data and/or class data
+User runs program to input a library of graded data and/or class data
     The user can then configure their gradebook to their liking to
     include a loaded gradebook (shown in the format below), importing,
     or creating.